psy0rz/zfs_autobackup/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Please provide enough information.
+about: Please add the commandline that you use to the issue.
+Also at least add the output of --verbose.
+Sometimes it helps if you add the output of --debug-output instead, but its huge, so use an attachment for that.

 title: ''
 labels: ''
 assignees: ''

 ---

-(Show the used commandline, and add atleast the output of --verbose.
-Sometimes it helps if you add the output of --debug-output instead, but its huge.)